mabiesen/python_led_ui/README.md

 2. extract contents to an isolated folder
 3. download the zip of the adafruit matrix library found at the following link https://github.com/adafruit/rpi-rgb-led-matrix
 4. Extract the contents of this file to the folder that is housing the project
 5. Per the directions at the link, under the "Running" section, you will need to create a make file for this matrix library.
+This is really easy and only takes two lines of code in the terminal.
 6. Make sure your LED display is hooked up (FRIENDLY REMINDER: MAKE SURE TH LED DISPLAY IS POWERED SEPARATELY FROM THE PI!!!)
 7. Run the file titled create_display.py from the command line as a superuser
 8. When prompted, type 'y' to allow for real time use with the LED Matrix.